DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/README.md

 3. The demo uses **quick mode** (see below), so results won't match the full-training manuscript runs.

 **Also available:** **[`demo/demo_hh.ipynb`](./demo/demo_hh.ipynb)** and **[`demo/demo_asd.ipynb`](./demo/demo_asd.ipynb)**.

-Before running, prepare your data as described in the [Datasets](#datasets) section.
+**Before running**, prepare your data as described in the [Datasets](#datasets) section.
 Default paths are defined in [utils/defaults.py](./utils/defaults.py): inputs are loaded from `./data/` and outputs are saved to `./outputs/`.
 If your project uses different locations, update the configuration accordingly.

 ---